RevathyRamalingam/machineLearning/08-DeepLearning/README.md

 4.1 Subclass the nn.Module class:
 create a model from base class nn.module.
 Implement init method to initialize parameters for convolution layers, FC layer and activation.

 Implement forward method (forward pass) as the images pass through the convolutional layers.
 When module(x) is invoked it calls forward method from the model and applies the convolutions specified there.

 The output channels can be computed using the below formula output channels = ( W − K + 2 P ) S + 1
 eg image of size 200*200 height=200, width=200 default stride=1, padding =0, kernel size=(3*3)=size of the filter ,output channel = ((200 -3+(2*0)*1)+1 = 198

 4.2 create the model and apply  it to device

-4.3 define optimizer and loss function appropriate for the model.Use the torch.optim.SGD optimizer to update model parameters. optimizer uses stochastic gradient descend (SGD)algorithm with momentum to optimize model parameters.It creates an optimizer that updates the model parameters for optimum performance.
+4.3 define optimizer and loss function appropriate for the model.Use the torch.optim.SGD optimizer to update model parameters. optimizer uses stochastic gradient descend (SGD)algorithm with momentum to optimize model parameters.
+It creates an optimizer that updates the model parameters for optimum performance.

 5 Train the model for several epochs
 An epoch is one complete cycle of training of all images in trainset.
 If batch size is 10 and there are 1000 images in